easypropertylistings/epl-xml-csv-listing-import/readme.txt

 == Installation ==

-1. Install the plugin from Dashboard > Plugins > Add New > and search Easy Property Listings Import, install and activate the plugin.
+1. Install the plugin from Dashboard > Plugins > Add New > and search for Easy Property Listings Import, install and activate the plugin.
+2. Download Import Scripts from Easy Property Listings.
+3. Import pre-configured scripts for AP All Import from Dashboard > All Import > Settings > Templates.
-2. Configure your imports from Dashboard > All Import.
+4. Configure your imports from Dashboard > All Import > New Import
-3. Download REAXML and Jupix import scripts from http://easypropertylistings.com.au/
+5. Download REAXML and Jupix import scripts from https://easypropertylistings.com.au/.
+6. Enable the advanced modified listing image and data skipper from Dashboard > Easy Property Listings > Extensions > WP All Import Add-On

 == Screenshots ==

-1. Archive Page Display with Listing Widgets
-2. Admin view of Property listing type
-3. Custom fields configured for a Property Listing type
-4. User Profile options for author box
-5. Search Widget adapts to child theme style
-6. Home open shortcode and Multi Author widget
+1. Add-On Settings
+2. Import Job Easy Property Listings Field Section
+3. Example of a few of the hundreds of custom fields

 == Change log ==